Skip to content

 As of revision 16.0, DataFlex includes full support for Codejock Software's COM Report Control package for creating grids.
 See Using Grids for more information.

 List is used to manipulate and display lists of information.
-This control class is designed to add, insert, delete, and sort items.
+This control class is designed to add, insert, delete and sort items.
 In addition, the List class uses a scrollbar object to allow users to see more information and use the mouse to navigate through the list.
-List objects display a list of items in a single column and allow the user to select one or more items in the List.
+List objects display a list of items in single column and allow the user to select one or more items in the List.

 Syntax